Ashutoshshav/MERN-app/README.md

 ## Overview

 This project implements a URL shortener service allowing users to shorten long URLs into more manageable and shareable links.
-It consists of three main components:
+It consists of these main components:

 1. **Signup**: Allows users to create a new account.
 2. **Login**: Allows registered users to log in to their accounts.